 We’re glad April is dedicated to making us mindful of a problem that touches so many lives.
 Still, it’s just as vital to be aware of how to deal with stress during the other 11 months of the year.

-You most likely know about the very viable things you can do to help you handle stress, such as exercise, meditation and getting enough sleep, to name a few.
+You most likely know about the very viable things you can do to help you with stress relief, such as exercise, meditation and getting enough sleep, to name a few.
 If you haven’t already, you’ll want to add hobbies to the list.

 It makes sense to add hobbies to the list of ways to de-stress.
 Research certainly supports the notion that people have more positive moods and less stress when they’re engaging in leisure activities than when they aren’t.

 The study, published by the Society of Behavioral Medicine, followed more than 100 adults and their daily activities.
 In just three days, the researchers learned that participants who engaged in leisure activities were 34% less stressed and 18% less sad during the activities.
 They reported feeling happier, their heart rates were lower and their sense of calm lasted for hours.